Victorian State Trauma System

 NEXUS criteria

-All potential major trauma patients suspected of having a cervical spine injury will arrive in the Emergency department with a rigid collar applied by the ambulance crew.
-Assessment and imaging will occur while the patient has the rigid collar in situ.
+All potential major trauma patients suspected of having a cervical spine injury will arrive in the Emergency Department with a soft collar applied by ambulance crew.
+Assessment and imaging will occur while the patient has the soft collar in-situ.
 Clinical examination using the NEXUS low-risk criteria should be performed, however, this can only occur four hours after the last administration of narcotics.

 The NEXUS low-risk criteria constitute a decision tool for use in the initial assessment of conscious patients to indicate those at very low risk of cervical spine injury following blunt trauma who may not need radiographic imaging.